alba179/master-thesis-bioinfo/README.md

 **👩‍💻 Author**: **Alba Méndez Alejandre**

 ## 🧬 Brief description
-This thesis applies variant calling from **scRNA-seq** to link genetic mutations to cellular phenotypes, using a **customized pipeline** on mouse and human esophageal data.
+This work applies variant calling from **scRNA-seq** to link genetic mutations to cellular phenotypes, using a **customized pipeline** on mouse and human esophageal data.
 It highlights the importance of experimental design and filtering for reliable mutation detection.

 ## 🎯 Objectives
 The main objective of this work is **to assess whether single-cell transcriptomics is suitable for reliable somatic variant detection in mouse esophageal epithelium, and to associate genotype-to-phenotype relations using single cell RNA-seq.**